- The Ultimate Day trip to Nara, Japan

 - Sawara Festival – a step back in time in Chiba, Japan

 - A Tokyo Itinerary: a 7 day guide to shop, eat and hike

 Mount Fuji is the most famous mountain in Japan and a dormant stratovolcano.
 Hiking it is on the bucketlist of many Japanese and tourists, out of its numerous trails Yoshida is the easiest.
 Its snow-topped peak is an iconic sight in Japan and found throughout google images.
 With an elevation of 3,776m, it is the highest mountain in Japan as well!

 Note: we’ll mostly be addressing the Yoshida Trail from 5th station up to 10th station in this post – if you have absolutely no idea what I’m talking about, it is the easiest route up to Mount Fuji summit and I would recommend reading on.

-How to get to Mount Fuji
+How to get to Mount Fuji for hikers

 Another thing to put in mind is that there is more than one starting point – but more about that later.

 How to get from Tokyo to Mt Fuji